 - Family support

-If you suspect you or your loved one has a marijuana addiction and you are interested in receiving treatment, call us at 800-662-4357 to speak with a treatment specialist.
+If you suspect you or your loved one has a marijuana addiction and you are interested in receiving treatment, call 800-914-7089 (Who Answers?) to get help today.

 - Substance Abuse and Mental Health Services Administration.
 (2020).
 Substance use disorder treatment for people with co-occurring disorders.